sejal234/social_media_scraping/README.md

 ## What Do I Need?
 - Elevated Twitter access.
 Learn about elevated access [here](https://developer.twitter.com/en/portal/products/elevated).
 The application only took a day to process for me.
+- I code in Python and use Tweepy, Pandas libraries.